moritzisidor/RL_IC_Testing/README.md

 2) Add the folder 'gymnasium-custom' to your local Python package folder 'site-packages'.
 3) In command prompt (shell), move to the directory 'site-packages'.
 4) Execute the following command: pip install -e gymnasium-custom
+# Training and Testing the Agent
+Please follow instructions in jupyter notebook 'RL_IC_Testing.ipynb'